florisvlasveld/vea/README.md

 ## A note from the author

-This tool, including this README, was 100% vibe-coded with ChatGPT 4o.
+This tool, including this README, was 100% vibe-coded with ChatGPT 4o and OpenAI Codex.
 Any bugs are probably just hallucinated features.